vidaxl-com/cowlog/packages/directory-fixture-provider/README.md

  */
 ```

-This is how you start working with the tool, but the real fun just starts.
+This is how you start working with the tool, but the real fun starts.
 So you receive all files and subdirectories of the fixtures that subset what
 you were requesting too so in the example above the directory2 will be given back.

 We have a random part of the path that is unique per fixture provider, so if you
-need clean data, just create another directory-fixture-provider.
+need clean data, create another directory-fixture-provider.

 ## Check if your data has changed